JesperDramsch/phd-thesis/3d-time-warping-for-4d-data/index.rst

    responses.
 This second layer is again convolved with a :math:`3\times3` filter to obtain the next layer.
 Subsampling is achieved by strided convolutions or pooling.
-  :name: 3d:fig:cnn
+  :name: fig-cnn

-  Schematic convolutional neural network.
+  Figure 7.2: Schematic convolutional neural network.
 The input layer (yellow) is convolved with a :math:`3\times3` filter that results in a spatially subsampled subsequent layer that contains the filter responses.
 This second layer is again convolved with a :math:`3\times3` filter to